COVID's economic impact: Some devastated, others unscathed

 Brick-and-mortar retail, however, was facing a "long-running decline" due to online competition, and that won't end just because the pandemic does, Rizzo said.
 "What happened in leisure and hospitality was purely COVID," he said.
 "What is happening in retail was happening before COVID."

-Jobs in the Island's construction industry were down 8.5% in January compared to a year ago, state Department of Labor figures show.
+Jobs in the Island's construction industry were down 8.5% in January compared with a year ago, state Department of Labor figures show.

 Retail and office-building construction has slowed but the strong demand for multifamily rental buildings and single-family homes has kept many builders busy, said Mitchell Pally, CEO of the Long Island Builders Institute, a trade group in Islandia.
 Pally said he expects the construction industry to rebound, since several Long Island megaprojects — including Station Square, formerly known as the Ronkonkoma Hub, which is expected to eventually grow to 1,450 residential units along with extensive retail, office and hospitality space — are set to move ahead this year, and federal funds will allow the MTA to resume its $51.5 billion capital program.